DigitalGrinnell/CheckPlease/README.md

 # CheckPlease

 This tool is based on work found in weihanwang/webdriver-python.
-My copy resides in a fork at https://github.com/DigitalGrinnell/CheckPlease and you are certainly welcome to clone or fork this repo$
+My copy resides in a clone at https://github.com/DigitalGrinnell/CheckPlease and you are certainly welcome to clone or fork this repo.

 ~~~
 git clone https://github.com/DigitalGrinnell/CheckPlease.git